vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 - The `prompt` describes exactly what kind of image you want.
 - `pipe(prompt=prompt).images[0]` uses a pre-trained AI model to generate that image and stores it in `images`.

-Let me know if you’d like to see how to display or save the generated image, or if you want more detail on how these pipelines work!

 ---

 ## Configuration & Parameters